Frequently asked questions about Azure IaaS VM disks and managed and unmanaged premium disks

 What regions support bursting capability for applicable premium SSD disk size?

-The bursting capability is currently supported in all regions in Azure Public Cloud, with support for sovereign clouds coming soon.
+Credit-based bursting is currently supported in all regions in Azure Public Cloud, sovereign clouds are not currently supported.

 Are P1/P2/P3 disk sizes supported for unmanaged disks or page blobs?